Terence Bentley MBACP (Reg), MNCH (Reg)

 - Couples counselling

 Please see my website for details.
-Note that Mon-Fri daytime sessions cost less than evenings/weekends.
+Note that Mon-Fri daytime sessions cost less than evenings (I don't currently work during weekends).
 I also always try to keep some concessionary slots available at still more affordable fees for those on low incomes.
 Please don't hesitate to ask if you think you may qualify.

 There’s no risk in deciding to come.
 You can try before you buy.
 I treat the preliminary consultation as a chance for us both to evaluate: if at the end of our first meeting you (or I) don't feel that further work together will be worthwhile, you owe nothing.
 If we agree to proceed, that first session is charged at my standard rates (see website) and we go on from there.